lambda-feedback/shimmy/README.md

    function

-   --arg value, -a value          additional arguments to pass to the worker process. [$FUNCTION_ARGS] --command value, -c value      the command to invoke in order to start the worker process. [$FUNCTION_COMMAND] --cwd value, -d value          the working directory to use when invoking the worker process. [$FUNCTION_WORKING_DIR] --env value, -e value          additional environment variables to pass to the worker process. [$FUNCTION_ENV] --interface value, -i value    the interface to use for communication with the worker process.
+   --arg value, -a value [ --arg value, -a value ]  additional arguments to pass to the worker process. [$FUNCTION_ARGS] --command value, -c value                        the command to invoke in order to start the worker process. [$FUNCTION_COMMAND]
+   --cwd value, -d value                            the working directory to use when invoking the worker process. [$FUNCTION_WORKING_DIR]
+   --env value, -e value [ --env value, -e value ]  additional environment variables to pass to the worker process. [$FUNCTION_ENV]
+   --interface value, -i value                      the interface to use for communication with the worker process.
 Options: stdio, file. (default: "stdio") [$FUNCTION_INTERFACE]
    --max-workers value, -n value                    (default: 1) [$FUNCTION_MAX_PROCS] --persistent, -p                                 the worker process is capable of handling more than one event. (default: false) [$FUNCTION_DISPOSABLE]
 ```

 ## Evaluation Runtime Interface